mandolyte/csv-utils/diffcsv/README.md

         a) The first file will be read and stored into a map
         b) The second file will be read and stored into a map
         c) It is an error if a file has the same key value on two rows.
         Keys must be unique within each file.
         Note that key column number is one based, not zero based!
+        NOTE! if duplicate keys exist, then there are options to keep the first or to keep the last one.
+Default is to error out.
         d) Then all keys from both inputs are combined/deduped/sorted
         e) Then we range over the combined keyset and output a new CSV that has a new status column as the first column and the other columns